Simulating Society Requires Simulating Thought: What Does Human-Like Reasoning Entail?

 \item \textbf{Revisable:} Human beliefs evolve dynamically.
 When presented with new information or contradiction, individuals revise their prior assumptions.
 This capacity for belief updating has been modeled through probabilistic programming and counterfactual simulation frameworks \cite{goodman2016concepts, wong2022causal}, capturing the adaptive, non-monotonic nature of human thought.

-\end{enumerate} Together, these three dimensions—causal, compositional, and revisable—form the foundation for what we call \textbf{reasoning fidelity}: the structural integrity of belief formation and revision processes in generative agents.
+\end{enumerate} Taken together, the three dimensions of \textit{causal}, \textit{compositional}, and \textit{revisable} reasoning form the foundation of what we call \textbf{reasoning fidelity}, defined as the structural integrity of belief formation and revision processes in generative agents.